 This museum doesn’t have a collections storage area.
 Everything in the collection is stored in publicly accessible exhibition space.
 The design team wanted a secure way to store and display drawings, prints, and other artwork, so they chose flat-file cabinets with glass tops.

-A library in Canada showcases local history in Viking by Spacesaver flat-file cabinets with glass display tops.
+A library in Canada showcases local history in Spacesaver flat-file cabinets with glass display tops.
 The cabinets were fitted with casters, which allows staff to easily reconfigure the space for special events.

 Contact us for more design inspiration!
 We can show you flat-file cabinet design ideas, museum-quality drawers and trays, and more.
 We can also connect you with your nearby Spacesaver consultant, who can visit with you in person or online, measure your space, and conduct a thorough space assessment.
 It’s free and there’s no obligation, so get in touch today to learn about all your options.